enterprise-contract/ec-cli/internal/acceptance/README.md

 that is as a non-root user.
 See the [documentation](https://docs.docker.com/engine/install/linux-postinstall/) on Docker website how to accomplish that.

+## Debugging

+The acceptance tests execute the `ec` binary during test execution.
+(For this reason `make acceptance` builds the binary prior to running the tests.)

+To use a debugger, like [delve](https://github.com/go-delve/delve), you must determine what part of the code is being debugged.
+If it's part of the acceptance module, `github.com/hacbs-contract/ec-cli/internal/acceptance`, or it is a dependency of the acceptance module, then the debugger can be invoked directly.
+However, if the code to be debugged is in any other module, first run the acceptance tests in `-persist` mode.
+The, scan the test logs for the exact command used during the test you want to debug.
+Finally, run the `ec` code via the debugger, for example:

+    dlv debug -- track bundle --bundle localhost:49167/acceptance/bundle:tag

 ## Creating acceptance tests